Revisiting Bi-Encoder Neural Search: An Encoding--Searching Separation Perspective: Abstract

 \section{Abstract}

 This paper reviews, analyzes, and proposes a new perspective on the bi-encoder architecture for neural search.
 While the bi-encoder architecture is widely used due to its simplicity and scalability at test time, it has some notable issues such as low performance on seen datasets and weak zero-shot performance on new datasets.
 In this paper, we analyze these issues and summarize two main critiques: the encoding information bottleneck problem and limitations of the basic assumption of embedding search.
-We then construct a thought experiment to logically analyze the encoding and searching operations and challenge the basic assumption of embedding search.
+We then construct a thought experiment to logically analyze the encoding and searching operations and challenge the basic assumptions of embedding search.
 Building on these observations, we propose a new perspective on the bi-encoder architecture called the \textit{encoding--searching separation} perspective, which conceptually and practically separates the encoding and searching operations.
-This new perspective is applied to explain the root cause of the identified issues and discuss ways to mitigate the problems.
-Finally, we discuss the implications of the ideas underlying the new perspective, the design surface that it exposes and the potential research directions arising from it.
+This framework is applied to explain the root cause of existing issues and suggest mitigation strategies, potentially lowering training costs and improving retrieval performance.
+Finally, we discuss the broader implications of the ideas underlying this perspective, the new design surface it exposes, and potential research directions arising from it.